 Mark Low, Managing Director of the Global Cardiovascular Innovation Center (GCIC) and the NIH Center for Accelerated Innovations (NCAI) at Cleveland Clinic, comes to these roles with a career of building successful programs to introduce new technologies to address new market opportunities in healthcare.
 He has managed all facets of product and market development spanning diagnostic and interventional cardiology, interventional radiology and neuroradiology, stroke treatment, image-guided surgery, drug delivery and oncology.
 He has served on the senior management team of TomTec Imaging Systems, Image Guided Technologies, EKOS Corporation, and Sonus Pharmaceuticals.
 Prior to concentrating his focus on start-up ventures and early stage market development, Mr. Low held trailblazing positions in marketing and business development for Hewlett-Packard’s Medical Products Group.
 Specializing in cardiovascular ultrasound, Mr. Low managed high performance cardiac diagnostic systems, introducing 3D and stress echocardiography, and catheter-based intravascular ultrasound, among other applications.
 In conjunction with these programs Mr. Low managed strategic relationships with various corporate partners, investors, universities, inventors, clinical investigators and manufacturers.
 Mr. Low received a B.A. degree in Natural Science from Johns Hopkins University, an M.S. degree in Physiology from the Medical College of Wisconsin, and an M.S. degree in Technical Communication from Rensselaer Polytechnic Institute.

-Michael leads Market Intelligence efforts for GCIC and Cleveland Clinic Innovations, where his team functions as a dedicated, shared resource to provide clients with knowledge and tools to optimize strategic decision-making and mitigate investment risk.
-Prior to joining the Clinic in 2010, he spent more than 11 years at Health Research International, an independent medical market research and consulting firm, most recently as Vice President.
-While at HRI, Michael authored or co-authored more than 20 syndicated research reports forecasting the adoption of new medical technologies, and engaged with a broad range of firms from local start-ups to multinationals across dozens of custom consulting projects.
-Michael earned a bachelor’s degree in Business Administration (cum laude, Marketing major) from the Richard T. Farmer School of Business at Miami University.
+Michael serves as a primary research and analytical resource for Innovations and its partners with a focus on market assessment of new medical technologies.
+Prior to joining the Clinic, he spent more than 11 years at Health Research International, an independent medical market research and consulting firm, most recently as Vice President.
+This experience entailed working closely with a broad range of medical technology firms from local start-ups to multinationals.
+Michael earned a BA in business administration (cum laude, Marketing major) from the Richard T. Farmer School of Business at Miami University.

 Marwane has been a leader in the field of medical devices for over fourteen (14) years and has extensive experience in product development and commercialization of Class II and Class III devices.
 Product expertise has been in percutaneous therapies such as electrophysiology, structural heart, cardiovascular and endovascular devices, in addition to product commercialization of orthopedic implants.
 Through his engineering and business backgrounds, Marwane is experienced in leading both traditional and virtual R&D teams throughout the entire development life-cycle including 510k and PMA regulatory tracks.
 Marwane has held various technical/engineering, managerial, and executive management positions in companies such as Boston Scientific, Microvena, ev3, CryoCath Technologies, Bavaria Medical Technologies, Vascular NanoTransfer and OligoMedic.
 Currently Marwane holds eight (8) patents in medical devices and more than fourteen (14) others as patent applications.
 Marwane holds a Bachelor’s and Master’s degree in Mechanical Engineering from the University of Minnesota and an MBA in Finance from McGill University.